Digital Bolex: D16M monochrome

 At the 2014 National Association of Broadcasters convention, Digital Bolex announced it would begin selling a monochrome cinema camera, the D16M.

 The D16M is one of a few dedicated monochromatic cinema cameras developed in the last few years.
 Other monochrome cameras have been created by RED, Leica, and Ikonoskop.
 The first units shipped in July 2014.

 Kish/Bolex Series 1 primes

 Digital Bolex released its first series of lenses online in September 2014.

 Digital Bolex in use

 The Digital Bolex has been used in mainstream film and television, including Netflix series Hemlock Grove, Fox series Glee, a Kelly Rowland music video directed by Spike Lee, and an Airbnb commercial directed by Bombay Beach filmmaker Alma Har'el.
+The comedy horror feature film Hanky Panky was shot entirely on the D16.

 Rubinstein, Schneider, and the Digital Bolex are subjects in the documentary Beyond the Bolex, a biographical film about Bolex founder Jacques Bogopolsky (later anglicized to Bolsey), directed by his great-grand daughter Alyssa Bolsey.